MARSHALL WRITERS' GUILD HOME

 I had recently retired from many years of teaching.
 During that time, I had seen and read about so many children in home situations that I knew should be different.
 Then I noticed a feature article in the Marshall Democrat News about CASA, Court Appointed Special Advocates, for children.
 Intrigued, I made inquiries and signed up for the training.
 So much information, so little time!

-Reprinted from More Marshall MOments, © 2008
+Reprinted from More Marshall MOments © 2008

 HOME TO MARSHALL (excerpted)